-In California’s water market, buyers and sellers trade water through short-term leases, long-term leases, and permanent sales of their water rights.
+In California’s water market, buyers and sellers trade water through short- and long-term leases and permanent sales of their water rights.
 Trading adds flexibility to the state’s water allocation process.
 Short-term transfers lessen the economic impact of shortages during droughts by shifting water to activities and places where the lack of water will be more costly.
 Long-term and permanent transfers accommodate geographic shifts in water demand as the economy changes and the population grows.
-Given the physical, financial, and environmental limits on expanding water supplies in California—and the prospect of supply reductions caused by a warming climate—the water market will become an increasingly valuable tool.
+Today, most trading involves surface water.
+Establishing local groundwater markets could significantly reduce the costs of bringing groundwater basins into balance under the Sustainable Groundwater Management Act (SGMA).

 - Water sales grew significantly during the 1990s, but trading has since been flat.

 Statewide, almost 1.5 million acre-feet of water are traded annually—about 4% of all water used by cities and farms.
 Most trading occurs within the same county (44%) or region (33%).
 The state began fostering market growth in the early 1980s, when annual trades averaged just over 100,000 acre-feet.
 A major uptick in market activity occurred during the 1987–92 drought.
 In 1991, direct state purchases and a state-run Drought Water Bank resulted in trades of more than one million acre-feet.
 Market expansion continued when the rains returned, partly driven by increased purchases of water for the environment.
 Trading has been fairly flat since the early 2000s.

 - Most water sales are from the farm sector.